ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 ![Cheeping journey and validation of cheep](images/chirpUserActCheep.png){ width=50% }

-A cheep is valid if its length, as show in the diagram, is between 0 and up to and including 160 characters.
-If you were to click the share button, with and empty text field, a warning will pop up.
+A cheep is valid if its length, as shown in the diagram, is between 0 and up to and including 160 characters.
+If you were to click the share button, with an empty text field, a warning will pop up.
 A warning pop up won't explicitly be shown to the user for cheeps longer than 160 characters, we simply show the length counter on screen, and don't allow for more characters, in both front- and backend.

 The users also need to like cheeps, for that action we have this diagram:

 ![CLiking cheeps](images/chirpUserActLike.png){ width=50% }

 The 'heart' button we have besides each cheep is essentially a toggle for likes on the given cheep.
-And as showed in the diagram, each user can only like any given cheep once.
+And as shown in the diagram, each user can only like any given cheep once.
 It is important to note, as of now the liking of a cheep will result in the page redirecting you to the root page (page 1), even though you might be on for instance page 6.
 There is an obvious room for improvement, and the task is currently a task in the project board.

 Next up we want to show the journey of a user following another user.

 ![Following users](images/chirpUserActFollow.png){ width=50% }

 The journey of following a user, is close to the same as liking cheeps, as both are 'toggles'.
-The only difference is that we decided to show the newly followed users profile after the follow action.
+The only difference is that we decided to show the newly followed user's profile after the follow-action.
 Which eliminates the issue we are having with liking cheeps far down on the public timeline, and wanting to scroll beyond that point afterwards.
 This does then create the issue with wanting to continue scrolling after following.
 But this navigation to the private timeline of the newly followed user, is a conscious decision.

 Lastly it is important for us to show how the user can delete, and see the data we have gathered.

 ![Deleting the user and download data](images/chirpUserActDelete.png){ width=50% }

-The linear diagram is pretty much self-explanatory, but we feel it is important to show either way, since this is last key feature for a user to experience.
+The linear diagram is pretty much self-explanatory, but we feel it is important to show either way, since this is the last key feature for a user to experience.

 ### Sequence of functionality/calls trough _Chirp!_